seandlg/repetition-works/index.md

 - It is free.

 So, SRT is a barebones version of CBT which only focuses on changing beliefs.

-## Doubt and its relation to belief

-TBD

 ## About